eastflag/webrtc-react-tutorial/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# native webrtc with nodejd and react
+# native webrtc with nodejs and react

 ## server
 server is nodejs.